-The Pharlap Holdings Pte Ltd royalty on the MCC Cape Lambert Magnetite project is \$0.50/ tonne of all minerals including magnetite BIF ore at a rate of up to 50 million tonnes/year.
+The Pharlap Holdings Pte Ltd royalty on the MCC Cape Lambert Magnetite project is \$0.50/ tonne of all minerals mined including magnetite BIF ore at a rate of up to 50 million tonnes/year.

-The discounted value of this Pharlap Holdings Royalty over a projected 30-year project life is currently valued at A\$278 million within a range from \$239M to \$317M, and assumes an immediate production date.
+The discounted value of this Pharlap Holdings Royalty over a projected 30-year project life is currently valued at A\$251 million within a range from \$233M to \$269M but assumes an immediate production start.